paritytech/polkadot/roadmap/implementors-guide/src/types/candidate.md

 In a way, this entire guide is about these candidates: how they are scheduled, constructed, backed, included, and challenged.

-This section will describe the base candidate type, its components and abridged counterpart, as well as the backed variant.
+This section will describe the base candidate type, its components, and abridged counterpart.

 ## CandidateReceipt